2014 24 Hours of Le Mans: Testing and practice

 A test day was held on 1 June, two weeks prior to the race, and allowed but did not require all entrants for the race to participate in eight hours of track time divided into two sessions.
 Krohn Racing did not attend the test due to lack of preparation, while Prospeed Competition's second car was also not entered.
 Millennium Racing had its race entry plus a second car entered for the test but did not arrive.
 AF Corse brought an additional Ferrari to allow more testing for drivers, bringing the total cars for the day to 54.
-Toyota set the pace of the day with a three minutes and 23.014 seconds lap recorded by Buemi in the second session, followed by Nakajima in the No. 7 Toyota in second.
+Toyota set the pace of the day with a 3:23.014 lap recorded by Buemi in the second session, followed by Nakajima in the No. 7 Toyota in second.
 The No. 3 Audi of Marco Bonanomi was within a second of the top time.
 The fastest Porsche of Neel Jani was over a second and a half behind Buemi's lap.
-Roman Rusinov led the LMP2 class for G-Drive Racing with a three minutes and 37.795 seconds lap time ahead of Karun Chandhok's No. 48 Murphy Prototypes and Signatech Alpine.
-The LMGTE Pro category was led by Frédéric Makowiecki's Porsche with a three minutes and 57.260 seconds time, while the team's second car was damaged beyond repair early in the session after becoming airborne in the gravel traps of the Ford chicane.
-Paolo Ruberti's 8 Star Motorsports Ferrari was the fastest in LMGTE Am, and the second fastest amongst all LMGTE runners, with a three minutes and 57.403 seconds lap.
+Roman Rusinov led the LMP2 class for G-Drive Racing with a 3:37.795 lap time ahead of Karun Chandhok's No. 48 Murphy Prototypes and Signatech Alpine.
+The LMGTE Pro category was led by Frédéric Makowiecki's Porsche with a 3:57.260 time, while the team's second car was damaged beyond repair early in the session after becoming airborne in the gravel traps of the Ford chicane.
+Paolo Ruberti's 8 Star Motorsports Ferrari was the fastest in LMGTE Am, and the second fastest amongst all LMGTE runners, with a 3:57.403 lap.
 After the test several prototype teams, including all Audi, Porsche, and Toyota cars participated in an unofficial test on the shorter Bugatti Circuit the following day to ensure car components were working efficiently before the race.